Search Results

 - Updated

-The existing Spinnaker Court Sewage Pumping Station (SPS), constructed in 1970, as a wet well/dry well station will be replaced to upgrade the SPS to the latest codes and standards, and replace the aging structures and equipment.
+The existing Spinnaker Court Sewage Pumping Station (SPS), constructed in 1970 as a wet well/dry well station, will be replaced to upgrade the SPS to the latest codes and standards as well as replace the aging structures and equipment.
 Five hundred feet of new six-inch force main will also be constructed to replace the aging four-inch force main discharging from the SPS to a manhole at Helm Court.
 The new station will serve the community for many years.

 Occoquan River Crossing Project